Soekiman Wirjosandjojo

 When Masyumi was formed as a political party in November 1945, Soekiman was elected its first chairman.
-He acted as opposition of various government cabinets during the Indonesian National Revolution, namely those of prime ministers Sutan Sjahrir and Amir Sjarifuddin, although he agreed to work with them following the Dutch military offensive of 1947.
-He was later appointed as Minister of Home Affairs under Mohammad Hatta's cabinet, and became part of the Indonesian delegation in the Dutch–Indonesian Round Table Conference.
-In independent Indonesia, Soekiman was first replaced as Masyumi's chairman by Mohammad Natsir, and in turn he replaced Natsir as prime minister in April 1951 by forming a coalition with the Indonesian National Party, creating the Soekiman Cabinet.
+He acted as opposition to various government cabinets during the Indonesian National Revolution, namely those of Prime Ministers Sutan Sjahrir and Amir Sjarifuddin, although he agreed to work with them following the Dutch military offensive of 1947.
+He was later appointed as Minister of Home Affairs under Mohammad Hatta's cabinet and became part of the Indonesian delegation in the Dutch–Indonesian Round Table Conference.
+In independent Indonesia, Soekiman was first replaced as Masyumi's chairman by Mohammad Natsir, and in turn, he replaced Natsir as prime minister in April 1951 by forming a coalition with the Indonesian National Party, creating the Soekiman Cabinet.

 As prime minister, Soekiman nationalized Bank Indonesia and initiated a holiday bonus program for civil servants.
 He also arrested thousands of individuals due to a suspected coup attempt, particularly members of the Indonesian Communist Party.
-In foreign policy, Soekiman's tenure saw an improvement of relations with the Western Bloc and especially with the United States.
+In foreign policy, Soekiman's tenure saw an improvement in relations with the Western Bloc and especially with the United States.
 However, there remained an internal dispute within Masyumi between Soekiman and Natsir, and this coupled with secretive negotiations between foreign minister Achmad Soebardjo and United States ambassador H. Merle Cochran led to the collapse of Soekiman's cabinet.
-He remained active within Masyumi after his premiership, until his departure from politics following the involvement of Masyumi leaders in the Revolutionary Government of the Republic of Indonesia and the advent of Guided Democracy.
+He remained active within Masyumi after his premiership, until he departed from politics following the involvement of Masyumi leaders in the Revolutionary Government of the Republic of Indonesia and the advent of Guided Democracy.
 He died in Yogyakarta in 1974.

 Early life

-Soekiman was born in Sewu, today within Surakarta, on 19 June 1898.
-He was the youngest of fourth children.
+Soekiman was born in Sewu, today in Surakarta, on 19 June 1898.
+He was the youngest of four children.
 Soekiman's father, Wirjosandjojo, was a rice merchant.
-Wirjosandjojo had a business relationship with a Dutch armed forces veteran, and through his help Soekiman could enroll at an Europeesche Lagere School (ELS) in Boyolali, normally reserved for Europeans and native nobility.
-After completing ELS and later he continued his education to the medical school STOVIA in Batavia.
+Wirjosandjojo had a business relationship with a Dutch armed forces veteran, and through his help Soekiman could enroll at a Europeesche Lagere School (ELS) in Boyolali, normally reserved for Europeans and native nobility.
+After completing ELS and later he continued his education at the medical school STOVIA in Batavia.
 During his time at STOVIA, Soekiman had been active within Jong Java, which was founded by his older brother Satiman Wirjosandjojo.

 Graduating from STOVIA in 1923, he considered working for the colonial train company, but his father convinced him to continue his medical school at Amsterdam University and provided financial support.
 Also in 1923, Soekiman married Kustami, and the two had a son before Soekiman departed for the Netherlands.
 In Amsterdam, he studied internal medicine.
-He was active inside the Indonesian students' organization Indonesische Vereniging during his foreign studies, serving as the organization's chairman between 1924 and 1925.
+He was active in the Indonesian students' organization Indonesische Vereniging during his foreign studies, serving as the organization's chairman between 1924 and 1925.
 Under Soekiman, the Vereniging translated its official name to Perhimpoenan Indonesia, and also renamed its magazine from Hindia Poetra ("Son of the Indies") to Indonesia Merdeka ("Independent Indonesia").